Beakerboy/VBA-Unit-Tester/README.md

 -----

 ### TestRunner
-A static (singleton) class that manages running the specified tests:
+A class that manages running the specified tests:
 ```vb
 Dim MyTestConfig As iTestableProject
 Set MyTestConfig = New {projectClass}